SlaxApp/Slax/README.md

 ## What is Slax

 In the rapidly evolving digital age, the intersection of blockchain technology and social networking has opened new avenues for decentralized applications, offering unprecedented security, transparency, and user empowerment.
-The Dexis App emerges as a pioneering platform within this domain, built on the robust Blast blockchain.
-This whitepaper introduces the Dexis, detailing its innovative approach to social networking through decentralized technologies and highlighting its potential to redefine online interactions.
+The Slax App emerges as a pioneering platform within this domain, built on the robust Blast blockchain.
+This whitepaper introduces the Slax, detailing its innovative approach to social networking through decentralized technologies and highlighting its potential to redefine online interactions.

 ## The Need for Decentralization in Social Networking